Over 312,000 people have benefited from sentencing reforms championed by FAMM since 1991:

-Over 1,023 people were released early from federal prisons through commutations granted by various Presidents.
-FAMM has been a tireless advocate for executive clemency and has helped people seek clemency through the Clemency Project 2014 campaign.
+Over 1,715 people were released early from federal prisons through commutations granted by various Presidents.
+FAMM has been a tireless advocate for executive and state clemency and took part in the Clemency Project 2014.

 Over 250 people were released early from federal prisons through compassionate release.
 FAMM has worked with the U.S. Sentencing Commission and Congress to broaden the criteria for who can receive a compassionate release and has educated prisoners about how to seek it.

 65 elderly federal prisoners were released early because of the elderly offender release program in the Second Chance Act of 2007, a bill FAMM supported.

 550 county drug offenders in Massachusetts received parole eligibility after FAMM advocated for passage of a reform bill in the General Assembly.

 And more are coming… FAMM has helped secure sentencing reform victories in Oklahoma, Georgia, Maryland, and Florida in recent years and will continue to monitor the impact of those victories!